PreSonus Eris E3.5 | E4.5 | E66 – We review the Ultimate Budget Studio Monitors

 Eris E66 Sound quality:

 These MTM design studio monitors adapt to any room environment and deliver highly accurate and expanded frequency response while offering the widest stereo field.
 This MTM configuration also improves spatial resolution and off-axis response which offers great sound quality.
 You will have a better listening experience of the accurate audio that has the widest soundstage.
-The frequency response is smooth with no sonic inconsistencies and component interference in output sound that it delivers to the listener.
+The frequency response is smooth with no sonic inconsistencies and component interference in the output sound that it delivers to the listener.

 Unlike other studio monitor’s sound quality, Eris E66 has no delayed reflections so you get more cohesive and transparent sound.
 Detailed stereo imaging and accurate sound make it a great choice for those who want the best spatial resolution.